Confused about your exam or college applications?

 The state government of West Bengal prepared two merit lists for MD course admissions previously.
 Two of the separate merit lists featured students and already practising doctors separately as the State government had to reserve seats for government doctors going for MD Courses.
 However, the Calcutta High Court has ruled that there cannot be separate merit list for Government Doctors for postgraduate level studies of MD and MS. The bench of justice Samapti Chatterjee has directed the state government to publish the revised merit list within 15 days.

-An advocate of MCI, Mr Sunit Roy has said that the government of West Bengal published two separate merit lists where other candidates had 60% and the government doctors who had to sit for the entrance exam as well had 40% reservations.
+According to sources, the government of West Bengal published two separate merit lists where other candidates had 60% and the government doctors who had to sit for the entrance exam as well had 40% reservations.

 Stay tuned to CollegeDekho for more News and Updates